 Friends of the Museum

-£15.00, and you will be invited to at least three Open Evenings for Friends.
+be invited to at least three Open Evenings for Friends.
 Further

-details and an application form can be obtained
+details and an application form can be obtained from the Museum.

-the Museum, it is well worth a visit and we look forward to welcoming
+come and visit the Museum, it is well worth a visit and we look

-The Museum is grant aided by the Local Heritage Initiative which
+Museum is grant aided by the Local Heritage Initiative which is

 Society and the Countryside Agency.